mattbelland/amgit/en/04-git-server/01-chapter4.markdown

      delete_me.txt | 2 +-
      1 file changed, 1 insertion(+), 1 deletion(-)

-Which indicates that Git has merged the two versions of the file.
+Which indicates that Git has automatically merged the two versions of the file.

-If you had the file open in an editor, you might have to reopen it to see the change.
-If things went according to plan, you should
+Open the file.
+Or if you had the file open in an editor, reload it to see the change.
+If things went according to plan, you should see:
-see:

     Shopping list:
     1. Skim milk